 When your laptop battery runs out, it’s an experience that many have encountered, but understanding the exact process and its implications can help you manage your device better.
-This blog post will explore what happens when your laptop battery depletes, the potential risks, and how you can mitigate any negative effects.

 Immediate Consequences of Battery Depletion